 But what happens when you’re assumed as incapable or ‘difficult’ to work with?
 What happens if you need adjustments to make equipment or film sets accessible?
 And what if you’ve shunned the thought of a career in filmmaking, because the best film school in the country doesn’t accommodate your access needs?

-Set in contemporary urban India, the We Make Film series explores the creative journeys of three d/Deaf and disabled film/video-makers – Debopriya Ghosh, Mijo Jose and Anuja Sankhe.
-Three portrait films highlight the (in)accessibility of film and video technology, the barriers to film consumption and education for d/Deaf and disabled filmmakers in India, and the ways in which the protagonists articulate their creative vision.
+Set in contemporary urban India, We Make Film explores the creative journeys of three d/Deaf and disabled film/video-makers – Debopriya Ghosh, Mijo Jose and Anuja Sankhe.
+The film highlights the (in)accessibility of film and video technology, the barriers to film consumption and education for d/Deaf and disabled filmmakers in India, and the ways in which the protagonists articulate their creative vision.
 These stories of struggle and innovation are documented via workshops initiated by the researcher-filmmaker, Shweta Ghosh, in summer 2018.
 Developed collaboratively with each protagonist-filmmaker, these workshops aimed at writing short film scripts based on their experiences with filmmaking and creativity.

-As the series chugs along documenting each workshop and protagonist’s story, it begins to unveil their passion for the moving image as a medium of expression, their creative approaches and career aspirations.
-During the collaborative process, Shweta begins to reflect on her personal experiences with disability and filmmaking via a fourth film in the series.
-Shweta’s exploration reveals the ways in which her and other nondisabled filmmakers’ films and creative processes have so far assumed a nondisabled audience and crew, and she eventually begins to contemplate ideas of allyship and collaboration to pave way for an inclusive creative future for all.
+As the film chugs along documenting each workshop and protagonist’s story, it begins to unveil their passion for the moving image as a medium of expression, their creative approaches and career aspirations.
+During the collaborative process, Shweta also begins to reflect on her personal experiences with disability and filmmaking.
+Shweta’s exploration reveals the ways in which her and other nondisabled filmmakers’ films and creative processes have so far assumed a nondisabled audience and crew, and she eventually begins to contemplate ideas of ally-ship and collaboration to pave way for an inclusive creative future for all.